JYU-IBA/potku/README.md

 $ pipenv shell
 ````

-Once the virtual environment is up and running, Potku can be launched from the
+Once the virtual environment is up and running, Potku GUI can be launched from the
 command line:

 ````